Faruhcon/BallBlog/source/content/category-folder/vb-overview.md

 TODO: insert interface pic here?

-The Virtual Fitness Buddy Home (VFB-H) project was designed to encourage children to engage in healthier physical activity (PA) habits through the use of a virtual buddy (a dog).
+The Virtual Fitness Buddy Home (VFB-H) project was designed to encourage children to engage in healthier physical activity (PA) habits through the use of a virtual dog buddy.
 As a child completed PA, tracked using a Fitbit PA tracker, their VFB's health would increase, which meant that they could play for longer, unlock new games and tricks, and earn points to spend on various customizations.
 VFB-H was built as an iPad app that children could use at home, utilizing touchscreen, voice-activation, and real-life motion as ways to interact with the system.

+TODO: add chart for VFB-H stats here
 TODO: add pics for the diff pets and maybe toys?

-As part of this app, I designed six different minigames: agility, BarkIt, basketball, frisbee, soccer, and volleyball.
+As part of this app, I designed six different minigames: agility, bark it, basketball, frisbee, soccer, and volleyball.
 See below for more details on these games.
 I implemented leaderboards that would track their top 3 personal scores in addition to the top 3 scores for their family and across the entire study for each minigame.
 In addition to these games, children were able to get their VFB to perform tricks using their voice and could play fetch without having to interact with a minigame.

 TODO: minigame "table" with pics and blurbs